saroad2/units/README.md

 Look [here](docs/conversions.md) to see the units conversion table.

+Look [here](docs/constants.md) to see the constants included in our libraries.

 For more details about our libraries, go [here](https://github.com/saroad2/units/wiki).

 ## Future Supported Languages and Platforms